gabesargeant/blog/gabrielsargeant/content/posts/sewing-01/index.md

 # The level of detail and complexity in every day objects is frankly staggering.

 I have large hands, and even with a 5/8' (1.5cm) seam allowance I sometimes had trouble doing things like under-stiching and wrangling the clothing into place.
-Looking at the flat felled seams on my store bough dress shirts and know what goes into creating things like pant fly's, pant yokes or dress collars and cuffs really makes you appreciate the skill in making clothes.
+Looking at the flat felled seams on my store bought dress shirts, and knowing what goes into creating things like pant fly's, pant yokes, or dress collars really makes you appreciate the skill in making clothes.
 And I should not fail to mention the effort.
-Garment construction, even with a mechanical assist is still broadly a labouring job.
+Garment construction, even with a mechanical assist, is still broadly a labouring job.

-Clothing, especially with delicate fabrics is really complex and kinda impressive that it turns out so well.
-I watched a few of videos on custom suits being made and I totally understand the price tag now.
+Clothing, especially with delicate fabrics is really complex.
+It is impressive that it turns out so well.

+{{< note txt="I watched a few of videos on how custom suits are made.
+I totally understand the price tag now." pos="left">}}

 # The hardest part of the whole skirt was the hem.